History of cartography: Dutch and Flemish cartography

-In 1660, German-born Dutch cartographer Andreas Cellarius' star atlas (Harmonia Macrocosmica) was published by Johannes Janssonius in Amsterdam.
+In 1660, the German-born Dutch cartographer Andreas Cellarius had his star atlas (Harmonia Macrocosmica) published by Jan Janssonius in Amsterdam.

-In the long run the competition between map-making firms Blaeu and Janssonius resulted in the publication of an 'Atlas Maior' or 'Major Atlas'.
+In the long run the competition between map-making firms Blaeu and Janssonius resulted in the publication of an Atlas Maior or 'Major Atlas'.
 In 1662 the Latin edition of Joan Blaeu's Atlas Maior appeared in eleven volumes and with approximately 600 maps.
 In the years to come French and Dutch editions followed in twelve and nine volumes respectively.
-Purely judging from the number of maps in the Atlas Maior, Blaeu had outdone his rival Johannes Janssonius.
+Purely judging from the number of maps in the Atlas Maior, Blaeu had outdone his rival Jan Janssonius.
 And also from a commercial point of view it was a huge success.
 Also due to the superior typography the Atlas Maior by Blaeu soon became a status symbol for rich citizens.
 Costing 350 guilders for a non-coloured and 450 guilders for a coloured version, the atlas was the most precious book of the 17th century.
 However, the Atlas Maior was also a turning point: after that time the role of Dutch cartography (and Netherlandish cartography in general) was finished.
 Janssonius died in 1664 while a great fire in 1672 destroyed one of Blaeu's print shops.
 In that fire a part of the copperplates went up in flames.
 Fairly soon afterwards Joan Blaeu died, in 1673.
 The almost 2,000 copperplates of Janssonius and Blaeu found their way to other publishers.